GenomicsStandardsConsortium/GSC26-Rotorua/pages/sponsors.md

 6. Organization name and logo recognition on meeting signage.
 7. Logo included on inter-session slides.

-## Platinum Sponsor ($9,500) sponsors will receive the following benefits:
+## Platinum Sponsor ($10,000 USD / $17,000 NZD) sponsors will receive the following benefits:
 1. Guaranteed 15-minute speaking slot in the program of the annual GSC meeting.
-2. Acknowledgment of your sponsorship on the GSC (www.gensc.org), including links to your company’s website.
+2. Acknowledgment of sponsorship on the GSC26 website, including links to your company’s website.
 3. Inclusion of the sponsor’s logo in meeting materials.
 4. Two free meeting registrations.
 5. Tabletop exhibition display (~1.6 m, 5ft).